joecruz17/Project2-API-Todo/README.md

 Clik on that green code and click on SSH, and copy the link that pops up.

-Next Open your terminal, and change the current directory to where you want the clone with the cd command. ex: cd homework
+Next Open your terminal, and change the current directory or make a directory with the mkdir command, to where you want the clone with the cd command. ex: cd homework

 Type in "git clone" and paste the URL you copied.